Marx-A00/weekend-sql-to-do-list/INSTRUCTIONS.md

 ## Testing Requirements:

-1. The input you use to collect "to-do text" user input must have:
+x.
+The input you use to collect "to-do text" user input must have:
     * `data-testid="toDoTextInput"`
-2. The button that a user clicks to "create" a new to-do must have:
+x.
+The button that a user clicks to "create" a new to-do must have:
   * `data-testid="submitButton"`
-3. Each rendered to-do item must have:
+x.
+Each rendered to-do item must have:
-    * `data-testid="toDoItem"`
+    x `data-testid="toDoItem"`
     * It doesn't matter what HTML element you choose to use to represent a single to-do item, but it must have this attribute applied.
 Examples:
       * ```js
           <li data-testid="toDoItem">...</li>